70 mm film: Current use

-Terrence Malick's The New World (2005), the Patty Jenkins film Wonder Woman 1984 (2020), Cary Joji Fukunaga's No Time to Die (2021) and the Christopher Nolan films The Dark Knight (featured 28 minutes of IMAX footage), Inception, The Dark Knight Rises (over an hour in IMAX) and Interstellar.
+Other titles with a significant amount of 65 mm footage (both 5-perf and 15-perf) include Ron Howard's Far and Away (1992), Kenneth Branagh's Murder on the Orient Express (2017) and Death on the Nile (2022), Paul Thomas Anderson's The Master (2012), and Christopher Nolan's The Dark Knight (2008), Inception (2010), The Dark Knight Rises (2012) and Interstellar (2014).

 Since the 2010s, most movie theaters have converted to digital projection systems, resulting in the removal of both 35 mm (the previous industry standard) projectors and 70 mm projectors.
 However some venues and organizations remain committed to screening 70 mm film, seeing the special format as something that can set them apart and be an audience draw in an industry where most movies are screened digitally.

-70 mm film festivals continue to take place regularly at venues such as The Somerville Theatre in Somerville, MA, The Music Box Theatre in Chicago, IL, the Hollywood Theatre in Portland, OR, the American Cinematheque's Aero and Egyptian Theaters in Los Angeles, the Museum of the Moving Image in New York City, the TIFF Bell Lightbox in Toronto, the Worcester Polytechnic Institute in Worcester, MA, and others.
+70 mm film festivals continue to take place regularly at venues such as The Somerville Theatre in Somerville, Massachusetts, The Music Box Theatre in Chicago, the Hollywood Theatre in Portland, Oregon, the American Cinematheque's Aero and Egyptian Theaters in Los Angeles, the Museum of the Moving Image in New York City, the TIFF Bell Lightbox in Toronto, the Worcester Polytechnic Institute in Worcester, Massachusetts, and the AFI Silver Theatre in Silver Spring, Maryland, among others.

-Home media

-For home theater, VHS and DVD did not offer enough resolution to carry the full image quality captured by 70 mm film, and VHS and DVD video transfers were usually prepared from 35 mm reduction elements.
-The high-definition Blu-ray format, in contrast, can potentially reveal the quality advantage of 70 mm productions.
-Although telecine machines for 70 mm scanning are uncommon, high-resolution transfers from high-quality full-gauge elements can reveal impressive technical quality.

 Uses of 70 mm

 Ultra Panavision

 An anamorphic squeeze combined with 65 mm film allowed for extremely wide aspect ratios to be used while still preserving quality.
 This was used in the 1957 film Raintree County and to incredible success in the 1959 film Ben-Hur and the 2015 film The Hateful Eight, both of which were filmed with the Ultra Panavision 70/MGM Camera 65 process at an aspect ratio of 2.76:1.
-It required the use of a 1.25x anamorphic lens to horizontally compress the image, and a corresponding lens on the projector to uncompress it.
+It required the use of a 1.25× anamorphic lens to compress the image horizontally, and a corresponding lens on the projector to uncompress it.